vacp2p/rfc/content/docs/rfcs/53/README.md

 End-to-end encryption (E2EE) takes place between two clients.
 The main cryptographic protocol is a Double Ratchet protocol, which is derived from the [Off-the-Record protocol](https://otr.cypherpunks.ca/Protocol-v3-4.1.1.html), using a different ratchet.
-[Waku](https://rfc.vac.dev/spec/10/) subsequently encrypts the message payload, using symmetric key encryption.
+[The Waku v2 protocol](/spec/10/) subsequently encrypts the message payload, using symmetric key encryption.
 Furthermore, the concept of prekeys (through the use of [X3DH](https://signal.org/docs/specifications/x3dh/)) is used to allow the protocol to operate in an asynchronous environment.
 It is not necessary for two parties to be online at the same time to initiate an encrypted conversation.